 A second Précontinent II habitat, the “Deep Cabin”—a smaller version of the one used in Précontinent I—was installed even deeper into the sea, at 27 meters under the surface.
 Other structures were built including a tool shed and an air-filled hangar containing the Hydrojet Saucer DS-2, a small submarine for two people, which was equipped with three movable outside lamps, two cameras, a radio, a tape recorder and a movable grappler.

 The mission was to observe and collect fish and other organisms for exhibition and studies at the Oceanographic Museum in Monaco.
-Jacques-Yves Cousteau also wanted to proof that it would be more practical to anchor offshore drilling rigs at the bottom of the ocean than to place them above water, as well as prove the existence of a richness of minerals around continental shelfs.
+Jacques-Yves Cousteau also wanted to prove that it would be more practical to anchor offshore drilling rigs at the bottom of the ocean than to place them above water, as well as prove the existence of a richness of minerals around continental shelfs.

 Précontinent III was supposed to start on September 17, 1965.
 This time the habitat was a dome constructed on a platform, with much-improved technology, and housed several aquanauts including Jacques-Yves Cousteau.
 However, the launch hit a snag.
 The habitat had already been brought to the diving place, sealed and put under pressure when the weather turned bad.
 It was brought back to the harbor where the aquanauts stayed in the habitat and under pressure, waited for the weather to change.
 Four days later the project was launched in earnest and the habitat anchored 100 meters below the surface, off the coast of Monaco near the Cap Ferrat lighthouse.
 The project lasted 22 days and its mission was mainly related to oil production—for example, how to assemble a drill head under water.